PNWS-AWWA Scholarships & Application

 The committee’s responsibilities include developing scholarship award criteria, disseminating applications to Northwest educational institutions, nominating student applicants for scholarship awards, and presentating awards to recipients at the PNWS Annual Conference.

-The Section currently offers eleven named scholarships, listed below.
+The Section currently offers twelve named scholarships, listed below.
 Scholarship amounts vary by year based on Education and Training Endowment Fund performance and budget decisions by the Section Board.

 - Archie Rice Memorial

 - Pettie/Stiles Memorial

 - Jim Doane Family

 - RH2 Engineering

 - Southern Oregon Subsection

 - Al Alsing